 Custodial credit risk is the risk that in the event of a bank failure, the School District's deposits may not be returned to it.
 The School District does not have a deposit policy for custodial credit risk.

-As of June 30, 2013, \$ 1,931,254 of the School District's bank balance of \$ 6,186,849 was exposed to credit risk.
-All of the \$ 1,931,254 was uninsured and collateralized with securities held by the pledging bank's trust department, but not in the School District's name.
+As of June 30, 2014, \$ 3,790,875 of the School District's bank balance of \$ 5,790,875 was exposed to credit risk.
+All of the \$ 3,790,875 was uninsured and collateralized with securities held by the pledging bank's trust department, but not in the School District's name.
+This is in accordance with state law concerning public deposits, which allows pooling of public accounts into a single collateral pool.

-Included in cash and cash equivalents on the balance sheet are pooled investments in the Pennsylvania School District Liquid Asset Fund (PSDLAF) of \$ 162,025.
-All these funds are basically mutual funds that consist of short term money market instruments and seek to maintain a constant net asset value of \$1 per share.
+Included in cash and cash equivalents on the balance sheet are pooled investments in the Pennsylvania School District Liquid Asset Fund (PSDLAF) of \$ 11,742.
+All these funds are basically mutual funds that consist of short term money market instruments and seek to maintain a constant net asset value of \$ 1 per share.
 PSDLAF deposits are invested by PSDLAF directly in portfolios of securities held by a third party custodian and are collateralized with securities held by the PSDLAF agent in a collateral pool.
 The School District is exposed to custodial credit risk because the collateral securities held by PSDLAF agents are not in the School District name.